Why public policy

 Here are some of the most promising policy proposals to rebuild local news, including support for hiring and retaining journalists, tax credits for small businesses that advertise with local news, and more.

-- A payroll tax credit for local publishers or stations to retain or hire local reporters
+- A payroll tax credit for local news organizations to retain or hire local reporters

 Replanting